littleredrooster/cli-torrent-dl-littleredrooster-booster/README.md

 -----

--This version of tordl FORKED from https://github.com/mindhuntr/cli-torrent-dl who forked it from https://github.com/mindhuntr/cli-torrent-dl/commits?author=X0R0X -retains the fixes mindhuntr made to Dl1337x and adds my nifty littleredrooster script.
+-This version of tordl FORKED from https://github.com/mindhuntr/cli-torrent-dl who forked it from https://github.com/mindhuntr/cli-torrent-dl/commits?author=X0R0X -retains the fixes mindhuntr made to Dl1337x + adds my nifty littleredrooster script.

-This is a hobby, I've enjoyed tordl for a while now and am using it and littleredrooster as platforms to learn and sharpen my beak.
 As of writing this, I haven't really altered tordl at all... yet..
 That being said, my contribution will primarily be littleredrooster.
 This is the first script I've ever put out there, so hopefully you're b'gawkin' without issues.